Maroš Šefčovič

-Maroš Šefčovič ([ˈmarɔʂ ˈʂeftʂɔʋitʂ]; born 24 July 1966) is a Slovak diplomat and politician serving as Vice-President of the European Commission for Interinstitutional Relations since 2019, previously holding the office from 2010 to 2014.
-He has been member of the European Commission since 2009. Šefčovič also stood for office in the 2019 Slovak presidential election, which he lost against Zuzana Čaputová.
+Maroš Šefčovič ([ˈmarɔʂ ˈʂeftʂɔʋitʂ]; born 24 July 1966) is a Slovak diplomat and politician serving as European Commissioner for Trade and Economic Security; Interinstitutional Relations and Transparency (2024–2029) in the Von der Leyen Commission II.
+Prior to that, he was the Executive Vice-President of the European Commission for the European Green Deal from 2023 to 2024, as well as Vice-President of the European Commission for Interinstitutional Relations since 2019, previously holding the office from 2010 to 2014.
+He has been a member of the European Commission since 2009. Šefčovič also stood for office in the 2019 Slovak presidential election, which he lost to Zuzana Čaputová.

-He served as European Commissioner for Education, Training, Culture and Youth from 2009 to 2010 and Vice-President of the European Commission for Interinstitutional Relations and Administration from 2010 to 2014.
-He also served as European Commissioner for Energy from 2014 to 2019.
-In 2019, he was again nominated to become Vice President for Interinstitutional Relations and Foresight.
+Šefčovič served as European Commissioner for Education, Training, Culture and Youth from 2009 to 2010 and Vice-President of the European Commission for Interinstitutional Relations and Administration from 2010 to 2014.
+He served as European Commissioner for Energy from 2014 to 2019.
+In 2019, Šefčovič was appointed Vice-President for Interinstitutional Relations and Foresight.

 Early life and studies

 Born in Bratislava, Šefčovič originally enrolled at the University of Economics in his hometown in 1984, but left the university after one year to pursue a degree in Russia at Moscow State Institute of International Relations, where he studied from 1985 to 1990.

-In June 1987, Šefčovič became a candidate for membership in the Communist Party of Czechoslovakia.
-After the two-year candidacy period during which he had to secure three approvals from other party members and which he embraced to "deepen his knowledge of Marxism–Leninism", he filed an application for party membership in May 1989.
+In June 1987, Šefčovič became a candidate for membership of the Communist Party of Czechoslovakia.
+After the two-year candidacy period, during which he had to secure three approvals from other party members and undertook to "deepen his knowledge of Marxism–Leninism", he filed an application for party membership in May 1989.
 The party approved his application on 1 June 1989 and he became an official member.

 In 2000, he obtained a PhD in international law at Comenius University in Bratislava.
 The subject of his dissertation thesis was Sources of the EU law and respective legislative procedures.

 Diplomatic career

-Šefčovič is a former Slovak diplomat, who has served in Zimbabwe, Canada, and as Slovak ambassador to Israel (1999–2002).
-He was also Permanent Representative of the Slovak Republic to the European Union (2004–2009).
+Šefčovič is a former diplomat, having served in Zimbabwe, Canada, as well as the Slovak ambassador to Israel (1999–2002).
+He was also the Permanent Representative of the Slovak Republic to the European Union (2004–2009).